habbes/stanford-cs336-llm-from-scratch/assignment1-basics/progress.md

-  - I implemented splitting of the corpus on special tokens so that each segment could be pretokenized and merged indepedently, but train_bpe is failing and the train_bpe_special_tokens is not terminating, it appear to get stuck at the last segment. need to be the train_bpe test more closely to see what the expected result is and why it's failing.
+  - I implemented splitting of the corpus on special tokens so that each segment could be pretokenized and merged indepedently, but train_bpe is failing and the train_bpe_special_tokens is not terminating, it appear to get stuck at the last segment.
+     Seems like it was terminating the merge operation before doing all 1k merges because it reached a merge that returned no pair.
+Verify whether this is expected. need to debug the train_bpe test more closely to see what the expected result is and why it's failing.
   - Profile performance (recommended tools: cProfile, scalene)
   - Create more efficient version of `train_bpe` with multiprocessing
   - Bonus: experiment with speeding some parts using Rust